Norion12/CollegeProjects/README.md

 I learned how to write better pseudocode and developed my style of commenting within the code.
 I feel like my work is not only more and more functional, but also can be read better by anyone else working on code with me.

+# CS-305 Data Software Security

+Briefly summarize your client, Artemis Financial, and their software requirements.
+Who was the client?
+What issue did they want you to address?

+Artemis Financial was a company that wanted to create a fincial guidance website that managed various types of investments.
+This was to be provided by a web application with high security.

+What did you do particularly well in identifying their software security vulnerabilities?
+Why is it important to code securely?
+What value does software security add to a company’s overall wellbeing?

+I think that I was able to determine baseline vulnerabilities well with the Maven dependancy check.
+This tool helped me find most of the issues with this program's core building blocks.
+I feel like this along with good coding practices and contant testing helps maintain secure code.
+Keeping th code clean, with great formatting and commenting also in the end helps security becuase the code is more readable and updateable.
+In this company's line of work, software secuirty is paramount, as the data in this program is very sensitive.

+What about the process of working through the vulnerability assessment did you find challenging or helpful?

+It took a bit to learn what to look for in secuirty flaws, and I feel like the more I practice the more I will learn what major points to look for.
+Keeping an eye out in general for security flaws will now be a part of my coding ethic.

+How did you approach the need to increase layers of security?
+What techniques or strategies would you use in the future to assess vulnerabilities and determine mitigation techniques?

+Looking up information on the type of program helped me understand what steps needed to be taken, and in a worse-case senerio shows the points of failure in a program.
+Mitigan techniques follow this line of thinking, and completeness is key.

+How did you ensure the code and software application were functional and secure?
+After refactoring code, how did you check to see whether you introduced new vulnerabilities?

+To check for new vulnerabilites, I ran a maven dependancy check before and after the code was added.
+This allowed me to get a general look over of the code and make sure no new issues were added.

+What resources, tools, or coding practices did you employ that you might find helpful in future assignments or tasks?

+I like the maven dependency check, also keeping my commenting and formatting in a good place would help security as a whole.
+This and research, as knowing the failure points of a system is important before you start coding a project.

+Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
+What from this particular assignment might you want to showcase to a future employer?

+I would show the ability to answer and complete questions, while recognizing flaws in the testing methodology.
+In this instance, while the project was finished as asked for, there are a lot of problems with this code base that would absolutely need to be fixed for a real world example.
+Even though this is not a part of the project, I included notes at the end to make sure it is known that there are still security problems with this code base.
+This is mainly becuase the code base is very old, and since it was written, many vulnerabilites have cropped up in the codebase's framework.
+Most of these can be fixed with version updates, but serious flaws remain.
+I want to make sure that I state these things when I see them, and not gloss over just becuase it isn't part of the work I was given.

+# CS-320 Software Testing and Automation

+How can I ensure that my code, program, or software is functional and secure?

+Secure and function software I feel is measured by testing, and testing often.
+Unit testing as code is bieng written and keepig good coding practices through a project will help find bugs early, and really remove extra work later, also known as technical debt.
+Using this testing methodology in all work I feel will really shine through and create better and faster work.
+Along with completeness and full suite of tests, good commenting and formating can make viewing, changing and reading code easier and save time.

+How do I interpret user needs and incorporate them into a program?

+Looking at not only what is needed to fulfill a requirement list, but also what that entails in security and testing to get there is key.
+Knowing that your program fulfills all requirements in a functional way is also important.
+DevOps and DevSecOps pipelines are more and more common and the more you learn about testing techniquites, the better you can apply them to your daily work.

+How do I approach designing software?

+When working with a new project, I start by reading the requirements over serveral times.
+I then do some research on the type of program, and what problems may come up.
+After getting a good handle on the project, I will create an architecture, then start coding in small section.
+After each section has enough meat to test the code, I will develop unit tests, test the code, then move to the next segement.
+After doing this throughout the build, I combine the code and do inigration testing.
+I learned a lot from this class, and I think thse testing methodologies will stick with me my entire carrer.